coderofsalvation/coderofsalvation.github.io/_posts/2014-07-20-about-leon-van-kammen.md

 I have met and followed many engineers, architects and hobbyist developers.
 My conclusion is that many things can be done in many ways: with/without planning, with/without fancy methodology XYZ.
 In the end my favourite model is the 'Chaos model' since its one of the few models which promotes non-linear progress.

-# Real-world achievements

-In the past I was responsible for setting up an physical office for a developerteam.
-In parallel I was setting up a cloud office (private chat/issuetracker/pastesystem/GIT infrastructure/server infrastructure/continues deployment, testing and documentation).

-I was also responsible for interviewing and hiring back- and frontend developers, architect of software projects, reviewing of code, license-compatibility research, devops, lead programmer of REST- and/or API integrations.

 # Cloud environments